salif/linkita/README.md

 # Default value: false
 invert_page_navigation = false

-# You can reorder the strings, remove them, replace them.
+# Header buttons.
-# For example, you can replace "site_title" with "home_button".
+# You can replace "site_title" with "home_button".
 # Default value: ["site_title", "theme_button", "search_button", "translations_button"]
 # header_buttons = []

+# What info is shown on post pages.
 # Valid "when" values:
 #  "date", "date_updated", "reading_time", "word_count", "authors", "tags", "".
 # The "prepend" and "append" are used when the value of "when" is defined for the page.
 # e.g. [{when="", prepend="Page Info: "},{when="date",prepend="Published on "},{when="authors",prepend="By "}]
 # page_info = [{ when="date" }, { when="date_updated", prepend="(", append=")" }, { when="reading_time" }]

+# What info is shown for posts on paginators.
 # page_info_on_paginator = [{ when="date" }, { when="reading_time" }]

 # Enable table of contents on all pages.